OpenLMLab/LEval/README.md

 ## Other Tools
 ### Scripts to generate the output of turbo-16k-0613
 You can use the scripts in `Tools` to reproduce the output of results run by us.
-An example of reproducing the output of turbo-16k-0613 is as follows:
+An example of reproducing the output of `turbo-16k-0613` is as follows:
 ```
 python Tools/turbo16k_api_call.py --metric exam_eval (or ngram_eval, human_eval, llm_turbo_eval, llm_gpt4_eval)
 ```
+We also implement the retrieval-based method using [langchain](https://github.com/hwchase17/langchain).

 ### A flask-based annotation website for jsonl files
 We have also released a very easy-to-use annotation website for LEval.
 To run this script, you should install flask.
 The script is used to view and annotate local jsonl files.